How Seakeeper Works: Gyroscopic Stabilization for Boats

 Seakeeper gyroscopic stabilization can turn that rocking, rolling boat into a shockingly stable platform.

-Waves hit the side of a boat, and the boat rocks.
+Waves make people seasick, waves make people uncomfortable, and in some situations waves can create a dangerous situation.
+Why?
+Because waves hit the side of a boat, and the boat rocks.
 It’s been as simple as that since the first Neanderthal hacked out a log canoe, and for experienced mariners it’s difficult to envision anything else happening when waves and boats interact.
-So when Seakeeper told us they could reduce the rocking and rolling of a boat—virtually any boat over 30’—by 70 to 90 percent, our BS detectors blew a fuse.
+So when Seakeeper told us they could reduce the rocking and rolling of a boat—virtually any boat all the way down to a 23-footer—by 70 to 90 percent, our BS detectors blew a fuse.
 We decided that before we wrote about how these things worked, we’d need to test them first-hand for ourselves.
-Here’s what happened.
+Check out the video and see what happened.

 Yes, it’s true, on that Contender 35 the Seakeeper knocked out 90 percent of the rocking and rolling.
 We then proceeded to step aboard a very different type of boat that also had a Seakeeper installed, a Viking 62, and experienced similar results.
+Since then we've been on literally dozens of Seakeeper-equipped boats, and one time after the next found that the deck stayed shockingly stable regardless of sea conditions.
 How the heck can this be?
-Can a sphere sitting enclosed in the leaning post of a center console really overcome the physical motion of a boat?
+Can a sphere sitting enclosed in an engineroom or the leaning post of a center console really overcome the physical motion of a boat?
 Eons of maritime experience tells us rocking and rolling must happen when boats and waves meet—what kind of black magic could change this fact?
 Hint: magic has nothing to do with it.

 The way a Seakeeper accomplishes its mission all boils down to torque, applied to counteract the motion of the boat.
 Imagine for a moment that the Jolly Green Giant is standing next to your boat as it bobs around in a port-side beam sea.
 He’s feeling helpful, so every time a wave rolls under the boat, he puts his hand on the port topsides and applies just enough pressure to hold that side of the boat level as it rises over the wave.
 And imagine that a moment later, he puts his other hand under the starboard side of the hull and lifts, just enough to prevent that side of the boat from tilting as it falls into the trough.
 Your boat would still rise and fall with the waves, but for the most part, it would cease to roll.